 The project is anticipated to impact Wetland 1 (DNR Public Water #70-220W), which is within an RSEA and a moderate site of biodiversity significance as a sedge meadow plant community.
-During the wetland survey completed for the project, the proposed wetland impact area consisted of mostly monotypic vegetation of cattails and reed
+Additionally, Dry Barrens Prairie (Southern) native plant community is located approximately 100 feet northwest of the project limits.